OCHA-DAP/hdx-python-scraper/docs/main.md

 included.
 This means that when using multiple summed columns together in a formula, the number of values that were summed in each column will be the same.
-The last formula uses “#population” which is replaced by the population for the admin (which has been previously obtained by another mini scraper).
+The last formula uses “#population” which is replaced by the population for the admin (which has been previously obtained by another configurable scraper).

      fsnwg:
         dataset: "cadre-harmonise"